puppetlabs/puppetlabs-panos/docs/01-using-with-bolt/01-install-prerequisites/README.md

 # Install Prerequisites

-Before you begin, you need a Ruby, Bolt and a Palo Alto firewall that you can test against.
+Before you begin, you need Bolt and a Palo Alto firewall that you can test against.
 Open a terminal window and follow the steps below.

 1. Install the latest version of Bolt.
 See [Installing Bolt ](https://puppet.com/docs/bolt/latest/bolt_installing.html) for instuctions.
 To check that Bolt has been installed, run `bolt --version`, which shows you the Bolt version number.